classicemmaeasy/Production_Stage-Predictive_Model_using_MLOps/README.md

 - ✅ Model Training
 - ✅ Building the Model
 - ✅ API Deployment with FastAPI (to enable     multiple users concurently).
-- ✅ Dockerization
+- ✅ Dockerization (packaging it into docker which takes my ML model with FastAPI + dependencies → packages them into a container image.)

 - ✅ Kubernetes Deployment

+   Kubernetes solves orchestration + scaling
+   Run multiple replicas of the model API.
+   Autoscale based on requests per second.
+   Ensure uptime (self-healing).
+   Roll out new versions of the model without downtime.

 ---